canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 > Not a single one of you may move from there!
 I will never let anyone through who tries to hurt others!

-Determined to protect Nier, Weiss and Kainé's planet, Emil returns fire using his various magic attacks, but more UFOs start to arrive.
+Determined to protect "Nier, Weiss and Kainé's planet", Emil returns fire using his various magic attacks, but more UFOs start to arrive.
 To fight them, Emil uses an ability he dubs 'Emil copy', creating a large group of clones.
 Although most of them apparently merge back in at the end of the fight, we'll see by the time of <cite>Automata</cite> that he has created many, many, many more copies.

 ## War Is Beginning (timeline)